Creole-Style Mussels With Pasta

 - Fine sea salt or kosher salt, to taste

-- French bread for serving
+- 2 slices French bread, for serving

 Instructions

-Scrub the mussels under cold running water and remove beards, if any.
+- Prepare the Mussels, Scrub the mussels under cold running water and remove beards, if any.
 If using farm-raised mussels, they may not have beards and will be easier to clean.
 Discard any mussels that are cracked or damaged.
 If a mussel is open, tap it lightly—if it does not close, discard it.

+- Make the Roux.
 Melt the butter in a large Dutch oven or heavy-bottomed saucepan over low heat.
-Stir in the flour and cook, stirring constantly, for 6 to 8 minutes, until the roux turns a light brown color. - Sauté the Vegetables
+Stir in the flour and cook, stirring constantly, for 6 to 8 minutes, until the roux turns a light brown color.

+- Sauté the Vegetables.
 Add the onion, bell pepper, and celery to the roux.
-Stir well, cover, and cook over low heat for 6 to 8 minutes, stirring occasionally, until the vegetables are softened. - Boil the Pasta
+Stir well, cover, and cook over low heat for 6 to 8 minutes, stirring occasionally, until the vegetables are softened.

-Meanwhile, bring a large pot of salted water to a boil (use 1 teaspoon of salt per quart of water). - Prepare the Sauce
+- Boil the Pasta.
+Meanwhile, bring a large pot of salted water to a boil (use 1 teaspoon of salt per quart of water).

+- Prepare the Sauce.
 Stir in the diced tomatoes (with their juice), tomato paste, clam juice (or chicken stock), lemon juice, cayenne pepper, black pepper, and oregano.
-Simmer the sauce uncovered, stirring occasionally, for about 15 minutes, or until thickened. - Cook the Pasta
+Simmer the sauce uncovered, stirring occasionally, for about 15 minutes, or until thickened.

-Add the linguine to the boiling water and cook according to package directions until al dente. - Cook the Mussels
+- Cook the Pasta.
+Add the linguine to the boiling water and cook according to package directions until al dente.

+- Cook the Mussels.
 While the pasta is cooking, add the mussels to the sauce and stir.
 Cover and let simmer over low heat for 5 to 8 minutes, or until the mussels open.

+- Remove Unopened Mussels.
 Transfer the opened mussels to a large bowl.
 Discard any mussels that did not open.
-Taste the sauce and adjust the seasoning with kosher or sea salt, if needed. - Assemble the Dish
+Taste the sauce and adjust the seasoning with kosher or sea salt, if needed.

+- Assemble the Dish.
 Drain the pasta and divide it between two wide, shallow bowls.
 Arrange the mussels around the pasta and spoon the sauce generously over the top.

+- Serve and Enjoy.
 Serve immediately with a warm, crusty baguette for dipping.
 Enjoy!!